-Item No. Technical or Management Option Phase Timeframes Responsible Party Monitoring Party (Frequency) Target Performance Indicators (Monitoring Tool) Waste collection and temporary storage shall be designed to minimise the risk of escape to the environment (for example by particulates, infiltration, runoff or odours).
+Item No. Technical or Management Option Phase Timeframes Responsible Party Monitoring Party (Frequency) Target Performance Indicators (Monitoring Tool) An inventory will be established of all the potential waste generated, clarifying its classification (hazardous, non-hazardous or inert) and quantity, as well as identifying the adequate treatment and disposal methods.
+Waste collection and temporary storage shall be designed to minimise the risk of escape to the environment (for example by particulates, infiltration, runoff or odours).
 On-site waste storage should be limited in time and volume.
 Dedicated, clearly labelled, containers (bins, skips, etc.) will be provided in quantities adapted to anticipated waste streams and removal frequency.
 F Avoid the unnecessary discharge of ballast water.
 Use filtration procedures during loading in order to avoid the uptake of potentially harmful aquatic organisms, pathogens and sediment that may contain such organisms.
 Ensure that routine cleaning of ballast tanks to remove sediments is carried out, where practicable, in mid-ocean or under controlled arrangements in port or dry dock, in accordance with the provisions of the ship's Ballast Water Management Plan.
 Ensure all infrastructure (e.g. arrays, streamers, tail buoys etc) that has been used in other regions is thoroughly cleaned prior to deployment.
 Operation During Operation Contractor ECO ECO (ongoing) Proper waste management in line with the required EMPr and regulations.
-Recording of waste types and quantities (waste register and records) 13 3.18 Vessel and Aircraft Operations • Ensure vessel transit speed between the survey area and port is a maximum of 12 knots (22 km/hr), except in the MPAs where it is reduced further to 10 knots (18 km/hr) as well as when they are present in the vicinity.
-Operation During Operation Contractor ECO ECO (ongoing) Ensure vessel speed limits are adhered to Confirmation of flights undertaken in accordance with the requirements (ECO Reports, ship logs) Α In the unlikely event that aircraft are utilised for crew changes or medivac: • Pre-plan flight paths to ensure that no flying occurs over seabird and seal colonies and offshore islands by at least 1 852 m (i.e. 1 nm); • Avoid extensive low-altitude coastal flights by ensuring that the flight path is perpendicular to the coast, as far as possible • The flight path between the onshore logistics base and seismic vessel should be perpendicular to the coast; • Brief all pilots on the ecological risks associated with flying at a low level along the coast or above marine mammals.
+Recording of waste types and quantities (waste register and records) 3.17 Vessel and Aircraft Operations Α Ensure vessel transit speed between the survey area and port is a maximum of 12 knots (22 km/hr), except in the MPAs where it is reduced further to 10 knots (18 km/hr).
+Operation During Operation Contractor ECO ECO (ongoing) Ensure vessel speed limits are adhered to Confirmation of flights undertaken in accordance with the requirements (ECO Reports, ship logs) В In the unlikely event that aircraft are utilised for crew changes or medivac: Pre-plan flight paths to ensure that no flying occurs over seabird and seal colonies and offshore islands by at least 1 852 m (i.e. 1 nm); Avoid extensive low-altitude coastal flights by ensuring that the flight path is perpendicular to the coast, as far as possible The flight path between the onshore logistics base and seismic vessel should be perpendicular to the coast; Brief all pilots on the ecological risks associated with flying at a low level along the coast or above marine mammals.
 Operation During Operation Contractor ECO ECO (ongoing) Adequate flight planning in line with the requirements of the EMPr and legislation.
-Confirmation of flights undertaken in accordance with the requirements (ECO Reports, Flight plans). В • The lighting on the seismic vessel and support vessels should be reduced to a minimum compatible with safe Operation During Operation Contractor ECO ECO (ongoing) Adequate lighting and vessel planning, Confirmation of lighting and vessel planning, operation and
+Confirmation of flights undertaken in accordance with the requirements (ECO Reports, Flight plans). С The lighting on the seismic vessel and support vessels should be reduced to a minimum compatible with safe operations whenever and wherever possible.
+Light sources should, if possible and Operation During Operation Contractor ECO ECO (ongoing) Adequate lighting and vessel planning, operation and maintenance in line with Confirmation of lighting and vessel planning, operation and maintenance undertaken in accordance with the